The Causses du Quercy, UNESCO Global Geopark

 The Causses du Quercy count many archaeological and paleontological sites, such as the cave decorated with Pech Merle which is one of the most famous in France.
 The territory is rich in cliffs, cornices and shelters which show the very ancient human life still present in the region.
 You can also meet many dolmens, tumulus, Celtic oppida or even Gallo-Roman roads and even an aqueduct in Vers.

 From more recent times, you will also be able to observe, along your way, washhouses and more particularly "butterfly washhouses", carved crosses, origin of the spiritual heritage, mills and dry stone constructions.
-The latter, omnipresent on the territory, have low walls, delimiting plots and huts, called gariottes or caselles which served as shelters for tools, provisions of farmers, for domestic animals or even sometimes for men.
+The latter, omnipresent in the territory, have low walls, demarcating plots and huts, called gariottes or caselles which served as shelters for tools, iron supplies.miers, for domestic animals or even sometimes for men.

 A rich rural heritage: